Get help understanding the plays, novels, poetry and short stories most read by students.

 Statistics on a wide variety of topics in publications from the U.S. government, state governments, major international intergovernmental organizations, commercial publishers, independent research organizations and universities.
 Microfiche of most publications is available at the Harold Washington Library Center, and many of the publications are available online.

 Encyclopedia articles, definitions, charts and illustrations, experiments, biographies and timelines.
+Recommended for grades six and up.

 Magazine and newspaper articles on social, scientific, health, historic, economic, political and global issues specifically chosen for upper-elementary and high school students.